Efforts to dampen housing market not working yet

 Provincial centres, North Island

 Wairoa tops the list of provincial centres in the North Island with prices rising by an average of 21.8% over the last three months.
 It’s followed by Carterton (last month’s leader) on 17.7%, and Rangitīkei (15.8%).
 Over the 12 months ending April 2021, house values in Wairoa have increased by an astonishing 46.7% the most nationally by far.
-Last month’s leader, Carterton, has also experienced a large jump in average house price of 40.2%.
+Last month’s leader, Carterton, has also experienced a large jump in average house prices of 40.2%.

 Provincial centres, South Island